 30.5.3.3.2 EDMG portion of SU PPDU transmission

 Figure 81 shows the transmitter blocks used to generate the EDMG portion of SU PPDU.
-The EDMG-STF and EDMG-CEF fields and TRN units are generated using the Golay builder block.
+The EDMG-STF and EDMG-CEF fields are generated using the Preamble builder block.
+The TRN field is generated using TRN builder block.
 The data part of PPDU is generated using the scrambler, LDPC encoder, constellation mapper, interleaver, and GI insertion blocks.
 If STBC encoder is applied, then a single spatial stream is mapped to two space-time streams as defined in 30.5.8.5.3.
 The NSTS space-time streams are further mapped to NTX transmit chains, where NSTS ≤ NTX.